manoj-sharma-wawa/openmicroservices.org/lifecycle/README.md

 # Lifecycle

-A service **MAY** define custom lifecycle commands for startup and shutdown.
+A service **MAY** define custom lifecycle commands for each state of your microservice.

-If the service interfaces with HTTP or RPC, the lifecycle **MUST** define a run command.
+*If the service interfaces with HTTP or RPC, the lifecycle **MUST** define a run command.*

 ```yaml
 lifecycle: